 In the same section of the dialog, you can also specify what bibliographic information to include in the tree (e.g., title, art unit, etc.).
 If you switch to the Graph Options tab, you can specify additional options relating to coloring and error detection.
 You can add custom tags to the output graph in the Custom Tags tab.
 For more information on custom tags, please see the Online Manual.

-Here you can specify various output formats and the directory where to save the tree.
+Here you can specify the directory where to save the tree.
 By default, the tree will be opened in the default browser/image editor, but you can also save it to a particular directory.
-In addition, you can have ClaimMaster store family data in a CSV file and also pull PDF copies of the published patents and applications from the tree.
+In addition, you can specify whether you want to store family data in a CSV file and also pull PDF copies of the published patents and applications from the tree.

 Click on the Generate Family Tree button to start the crawling process and generate the tree based on your selected options.